 Dragging a note to a new category changes the note's value for that listed attribute to that of the category.
 For multi-value attributes, regardless of the category the dropped note receives all of the values for the attribute for the note listing after the dropped note.
 In such circumstances it can be useful to list the attribute as a column view item to see the full range of values allotted.

-Items listed are drawn in $Color using $DisplayName.
+Items listed are drawn in $Color and show $Name (prior to v8.1.0 it used $DisplayName., but this was changed due to performance issues in large sets).
 Badges are shown, and a link-drag widget is shown after the item name.
 The icon used for each item is as per Outline view, indicating the degree of text, recentness of edit and in/outbound links.

 A link widget for dragging links is drawn at the right side of the selection highlight in the view pane.

 Items can be assigned new category (attribute) values my dragging them into different categories.
 The attribute changed is the one being categorised in the view pane.
 For single value attributes, a drag replaces the existing value.
 For list-based attributes the new vale is added to existing values.
 Notes can also be dragged into empty categories (i.e. with no current items listed, and into no value categories. in the latter case the existing value(s) are deleted.